What Inhaled Steroid Is Best for Your Asthma?

 Inhaled corticosteroids are now a top line treatment for asthma proven to reduce inflammation in your lungs.
 In this way, the medicine controls and prevents asthma.

-Basically, how much inflamation is present in your lungs determines how severe your asthma is.
-A little inflammation may be easily treatable with just your basic inhaled steroid – like beclamethasone.
+Basically, how much inflammation is present in your lungs determines how severe your asthma is.
+A little inflammation may be easily treatable with just your basic inhaled steroid -- like beclamethasone.

 Yet if you have a great deal of inflammation a basic inhaled steroid may not be enough, and you may require a stronger inhaled corticosteroid, or even a combination medicine like Advair to control your asthma.

 The following is a list of all the inhaled corticosteroids followed by my professional and personal advice (experience) using that product.
-Here we go:

 Basic Inhaled Steroids:

 This was the first inhaled steroid to hit the market in the 1960s.
 It was almost written off until a report was released in 1971 showing it's effectiveness for treating asthma.

 I was on this mecicine during the 70s and 80s.
 It's the least expensive, so if it works that's great.
 Yet if your asthma continues to act up, there are far better inhaled steroids on the market.